Timber Frame Construction

 Structural Insulated Panels onsite

-One thing that helps make a timber frame structure unique from a convention structure besides it’s everlasting quality and beauty is the enclosure system we use.
-Almost all timber frame structures are enclosed with SIP’s (structural insulated panels) because they offer the unique way to enclose your structure and give you an R-factor (resistance to heat flow) that is unmatched by any conventional building practices.
+One thing that helps make a timber frame structure unique from a conventional structure besides it’s everlasting quality and beauty is the enclosure system we use.
+Almost all timber frame structures are enclosed with SIP’s (structural insulated panels).
+SIP’s offer the unique way to enclose your structure and give you an R-factor (resistance to heat flow) that is unmatched by any conventional building practices.
 The SIP’s that we use on our structures are manufactured by us!
 Manufacturing our own SIP’s gives us the confidence that your structure will be to the highest standard of quality in not only the timber frame it’s self but also how the structure will be enclosed.
 Having a structure that uses our SIP enclosure system will keep the R-factor high, which keeps your energy bills LOW!
-Please let us know if you have any interest in finding out more about our SIP enclosure system and how SIP’s could help you reach the goal of building a “Green” Structure.
+Please let us know if you have any interest in finding out more about our SIP enclosure system and how SIP’s could help you reach the goal of building a “Green” or “passive” Structure.